Same data, opposing narratives

 4 verified sources

-Vice President Delcy Rodríguez announced a 'responsible' salary increase for May 1st, after a pilgrimage against international sanctions.
-The university union Fapuv responded that the only responsible increase is one that covers basic needs.
+Vice President Delcy RodrÃguez announced a 'responsible' wage increase for May 1st, following a pilgrimage against international sanctions.
+The Fapuv university union responded that the only responsible increase is one that covers basic needs.

 4 verified sources

-Left-wing blindspots
+Left blindspots

 2 verified sources

-🔎 Why it matters: The ceasefire in Iran is interpreted very differently depending on the source: as hope for peace or evidence of military defeat.
+🔎 Why it matters: The ceasefire in Iran is interpreted very differently depending on the source: as hope for peace or as evidence of military defeat.

 Only opposition media covered this story; government-aligned media completely ignored the issue of political prisoners